AP Auto Racing Weekend Preview Capsules

 FORMULA ONE

-Last race: Two-time defending champion Max Verstappen started on the pole in Canada and won for the sixth time in eight races, including the last four in a row, and tied Ayrton Senna for fifth with 41 career victories.
+Last race: Two-time defending champion Max Verstappen started on the pole in Canada and won for the sixth time in eight races, including the last four in a row.
+He tied Ayrton Senna for fifth with 41 career victories.
 It also was Red Bull’s 100th victory in the series.

+Fast facts: Verstappen leads Red Bull teammate Sergio Perez by 69 points through eight races and could finish last in the next two races, earning no points, and still lead the standings, with a maximum of 26 points available for each race.
+Third-place Fernando Alonso is 78 points behind and seven-time series champion Lewis Hamilton is 93 points back. ...
+The top four account for 21 of the 24 podium finishes.

 ––––––